sohooo/k8s-playbooks/README.md

 - A readable INI inventory that organises hosts per cluster while using host variables to distinguish control-plane nodes.
 - A rolling maintenance playbook that drains, updates, reboots, and uncordons each host one at a time, ensuring control-plane nodes are serviced before workers.
-- A GPU labelling playbook that detects NVIDIA hardware on each node and applies a `gpu=on` Kubernetes label when present.
+- A GPU labelling playbook that detects NVIDIA hardware on each node and applies `gpu=on` or `gpu=off` Kubernetes labels so every node is consistently marked for GPU scheduling frameworks such as [HAMi](https://github.com/Project-HAMi/HAMi).

 ## Repository layout